Jorge Polanco Player Props: Twins vs. Yankees

-The Minnesota Twins and Jorge Polanco, who went 3-for-4 with a home run and two RBI last time out, battle Jhony Brito and the New York Yankees at Target Field, Monday at 7:40 PM ET.
+After going 2-for-5 with a double and three RBI in his most recent game, Jorge Polanco and the Minnesota Twins take on the New York Yankees (who will start Nestor Cortes Jr.) at 7:40 PM ET on Tuesday.

-In his most recent appearance, he strung together three hits (going 3-for-4 with a home run and two RBI) against the Nationals.
+In his previous game, he racked up three RBI (going 2-for-5 with a double) against the Yankees.

 Jorge Polanco Game Info & Props vs. the Yankees